Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![forerunner255-all-m](img/forerunner255-all-m.jpg)

 The Forerunner 255 is the cheapest Garmin with support for multi-band GNSS.
-It supersedes the Forerunner 245, which had a much less capable Sony GNSS chipset.
+It supersedes the Forerunner 245, which used the much less capable Sony GNSS chipset.

 There are two sizes; 255 (46 mm) and 255S (41 mm), with or without music storage.
 These are the specifications for the 46 mm.